StreakYC/react-float-anchor/README.md

 The FloatAnchor component has a `reposition` method, which you should call if you change the size of the contents of the anchor or float elements.

-The FloatAnchor component has a `portal` property, which is the currently-mounted float element if present.
-This is exposed mainly for tests.
-If you find yourself wanting to use it in other contexts, try just putting a ref on the float element!

 The container div of the `float` element has its `rfaAnchor` property set to be equal to the `anchor` DOM element.